Amir-Mojtahedi/OncoVision/README.md

 ## Results

-The results below were obtained from an  evaluation performed during development (see Colab training notebook):
+The results below were obtained from an  evaluation performed during development:
  - SVM: 97.37%
  - Decision Tree: 93%
  - Random Forest: 96.5%